OCA/stock-logistics-warehouse/stock_mts_mto_rule/README.rst

 You have to choose the mts+mto route on the product form.
 You should not choose both mts+mto route and mto route.
+You have to choose 'Use MTO+MTS rules' on the company's warehouse form.

 Credits
 =======